 - Use an air filter in your house or the workplace

-- Use natural cleaners and body products (instead of chemicals)
+- Use natural cleaners and body products (instead of harsh chemicals)

 - Consider getting rid of rugs or carpets (they could harbor dust mites)